stupidcomputer/desmos-computer/README.md

 In general: *embed the intelligence into the machine code, **not** the CPU/ISA!*

 ## Things to do
-- [ ] Write a test suite for evaluating arbitrary Desmos expressions and getting their expected outputs.
+- [x] Write a test suite for the various instruction of the ISA executing *in Desmos*
 - [ ] Write an assembler to compile a custom Assembly language to native Desmos list format.
 - [ ] Simplify all this into a command line tool.
-- [ ] Simplify the synchronization stack.
+- [x] Simplify the synchronization stack.
 - [ ] Write documentation for all of this.

 ## License